xbenitogranell/diatoms-biogeography-southamerica/contributor_guide.md

 ### Eligibility
-The dataset has to include the following 4 sources of data. **IMPORTANT**: all sites must have a common identifier, named **code**, which are reported in the first column of each of the 3 sources of data (diatoms, sites, environment).
+The dataset has to include the following 4 sources of data. **IMPORTANT**: all sites must have a common identifier, named **code**, which are reported in the first column of each of data matrix: diatoms, sites, and environment:

 1. <b>Diatoms</b>: a matrix of diatom community data.
 Accepted formats are relative abundance, absolute counts or presence/absence.
 Priority is given to absolute counts.

 2. <b>Sites</b>: a matrix of site information.
 This must include site name, country, year of sampling, habitat type, substrate, and latitude and longitude coordinates.

 3. <b>Environment</b>: a matrix of environmental variables, including any type of abiotic characteristics relevant to the diatom community matrix.
 Priority is given to water physical-chemistry variables (e.g. pH, Conductivity, nutrients, water temperature).
-Geo-climatic variables can be further extracted using GIS layers as described in <i>Benito et al., 2021 Diatom Research</i>
+Geo-climatic variables can be further extracted using GIS layers as described in <i>Benito et al., under review</i>

 4. <b>Metadata</b>: a table summarizing sources and descriptions of environmental variables and any type of information relevant to the dataset (e.g. publication/document/report that refers the dataset to)